Data-Driven Minimax Optimization with Expectation Constraints: Numerical Experiments

 {Let $(\bar x_N,\bar y_N)$ be the solution returned by the tested algorithms over $N$ iterations.} We report below the detailed numerical results for each setting. \\ (i) \emph{Optimal Solution in the Interior. } We plot the averaged objective gap $F(\bar x_N, y^*) - F(x^*,\bar y_N)$, and plot $\log N$ against $\log \big ( |F(\bar x_N, y^*) - F(x^*,\bar y_N)| \big )$.
-We summarize the results in Figure \ref{fig:obj_interior}, and provide one line of slope $-1/2$ for benchmark comparison when reporting the log-convergence.
-Meanwhile, to study the performance of the tested algorithm in terms of the infeasibility, we plot the averaged feasibility residual $\|H(\bar x_N)_+ \|$ and summarize the results in Figure \ref{fig:infeasibility_interior}.
+We summarize the results in Figure \ref{fig:obj_interior}(a)-(b), and provide one line of slope $-1/2$ for benchmark comparison when reporting the log-convergence.
+Meanwhile, to study the performance of the tested algorithm in terms of the infeasibility, we plot the averaged feasibility residual $\|H(\bar x_N)_+ \|$ and summarize the results in Figure \ref{fig:obj_interior}(c).

-In Figure \ref{fig:obj_interior}, we observe that the slopes of $\log N$ against \lxd{$\log \big ( | F(\bar x_N, y^*) - F(x^*,\bar y_N) | \big )$} approximately equals $-1/2$ for both Basic-CSPD and Adp-CSPD.
+In Figure \ref{fig:obj_interior}(b), we observe that the slopes of $\log N$ against \lxd{$\log \big ( | F(\bar x_N, y^*) - F(x^*,\bar y_N) | \big )$} approximately equals $-1/2$ for both Basic-CSPD and Adp-CSPD.
 This matches our theoretical claims in Theorems \ref{thm:rates_basic} and \ref{thm:rates_adp} that the objective optimality gaps converge to zero at the rate of $\cO(\frac{1}{\sqrt{N}})$.
-Meanwhile, Figure \ref{fig:obj_interior} suggests that the feasibility residual $\|H(\bar x_N)_+ \|$ decreases to zero in around $7\times 10^4$ iterations for both Basic-CSPD and Adp-CSPD.
-This implies that both algorithms can find strictly feasible solutions efficiently if the optimum falls in the interior.
+Meanwhile, \sg{Figure~\ref{fig:obj_interior}(c)} suggests that the feasibility residual $\|H(\bar x_N)_+ \|$ decreases to zero in around \sg{$3\times 10^4$} iterations for both Basic-CSPD and Adp-CSPD.
+This implies that both algorithms can find strictly feasible solutions efficiently if the optimum falls in the interior. \\ (ii) \emph{Optimal Solution at the Boundary.} In this case, we report the empirical averaged objective gap $F(\bar x_N, y^*) - F(x^*,\bar y_N)$ and $\log N $ against \lxd{$\log \big ( | F(\bar x_N, y^*) - F(x^*,\bar y_N) | \big )$} in Figure \ref{fig:obj_boundary}, and summarize the averaged feasibility residual $ \| H(\bar x_N)_+\|$ and $\log N$ against the log-residual $ \log \big ( \| H(\bar x_N)_+\| \big )$ in Figure \ref{fig:infeasibility_boundary}, with additional lines of slope $-1/2$ provided as theoretical benchmarks for log-convergence.